“As a freelancer, how do I choose my niche? Do I need to cboose a niche at all?”

-Have you ever known a “serial career pivoter”?
-The kind of person who, in a span of two years, has been a realtor AND a life coach AND a yoga teacher AND a travel blogger?
+Have you ever known a “serial pivoter”?
+The kind of person who, in a span of two years, has been a realtor and a life coach and a yoga teacher and a travel blogger?
 They’re not building expertise and they’re not sticking with anything long enough to see the results.
 And it’s tough to do business with someone you don’t trust will be around in a year.

 You can’t build a reputation by hopping to a new lily pad every 3 months.
-If you’re not ready to commit, you shouldn’t niche down in the first place.
+If you’re not truly ready to commit, then you’re not ready to niche down in the first place.

-“I read an article by a guy who made it big without niching.”
+“I read a blog post by a guy who made it big without niching.”

 I don’t doubt this.
 It’s a big world with a big internet.